These awe-inspiring public complexes were built to reinforce the imperial family’s political message.

 Forum of Julius Caesar

 The Forum of Caesar takes the form of a rectangle measuring 160 by 75 m.
 The centerpiece of the complex was the Temple of Venus Genetrix, dedicated to the goddess that Caesar celebrated as his distant ancestor.
-The octastyle (eight columns across the façade) temple was made of solid marble and sat atop a high podium.
-The long sides of the forum square, flanking the temple, housed two storeys of rooms that may have served political and/or mercantile functions.
+The octastyle temple was made of solid marble and sat atop a high podium.
+The long sides of the forum square, flanking the temple, housed two stories of rooms that may have served political and/or mercantile functions.
 The complex was dedicated during the festivities surrounding Caesar’s triumph in September of 46 B.C.E.

 Forum of Augustus